-Mobile and email messaging volumes continues to increase globally, and in 2021 the amount of mobile messaging traffic in particular doesn’t show any signs of slowing down.
+Mobile and email messaging volumes continue to increase globally, and so far the amount of mobile messaging traffic in particular doesn’t show any signs of slowing down.
 Billions of text messages are sent each day worldwide and threat actors are actively targeting users—and their money—through text message/SMS phishing (smishing).
 We process more than 50% of North America’s mobile messages and our telemetry reports indicate mobile phishing messages increased by 328% in Q3 2020 when compared to Q2 2020.

 Smishing messages often use fraudulent branding combined with urgency and a request that a user click a malicious link.
-Below are recent examples of delivery, social, and financial smishing attempts as well as five ways mobile users can avoid smishing in 2021:
+Below are recent examples of delivery, social, and financial smishing attempts as well as five ways mobile users can avoid smishing:

 - Ensure you are on the Do Not Call Registry.
 Even if you think you signed up for this, re-registering your mobile phone number may be necessary.
 Visit https://www.donotcall.gov/verify.html to be sure.
 While the Do Not Call list is not foolproof, it should dramatically cut down on unwanted calls and text messages.